autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 #### Jail

-Jailing is a protocol action that excludes a validator from selection to the consensus committee for a period of time measured in blocks known as a _jail period_.
+Jailing is a protocol action that excludes a validator from [consensus committee selection](/concepts/consensus/committee/#committee-member-selection).
 Jailing may be applied as part of a slashing penalty depending on the _severity_ of the _fault_ being _slashed_.

-Jailing changes a validator's state from `active` to `jailed`.
-Validators in a `jailed` state are barred from [consensus committee selection](/concepts/consensus/committee/#committee-member-selection).
+Jailing transitions the _offending validator_ from an `active` to a `jailed` or `jailbound` state.
+Jailing is either *temporary* or *permanent*:

+On *temporary* jailing the validator enters a `jailed` state and is *impermanently* jailed for a number of blocks, the [jail period](/glossary/#jail-period).
 The validator's jail release block number is computed based on its proven fault history as described in [Jail period calculation](/concepts/accountability/#jail-period-calculation).
 After expiry of the jail period a validator may get out of jail by [re-activating](/concepts/validator/#validator-re-activation) to revert to an `active` state and resume [eligibility for consensus committee selection](/concepts/validator/#eligibility-for-selection-to-consensus-committee).

 {{% alert title="Note" %}}
-Validators **must** manually [re-activate](/concepts/validator/#validator-re-activation) to get out of jail.
+The _offending validator_ will remain in a `jailed` state even after jail period expiry.
+The validator operator _must_ manually [re-activate](/concepts/validator/#validator-re-activation) by calling the [`activateValidator()`](/reference/api/aut/#activatevalidator) function to get out of jail.

 The protocol **does not** automatically revert validator state from `jailed` to `active` at the jail release block number.
 {{% /alert %}}

+On *permanent* jailing the validator enters a `jailbound` state and is *permanently* jailed.
+It becomes [jailbound](/glossary/#jailbound) and cannot get out of jail.
+Permanent jailing is only applied in the case where a validator is found guilty by the [accountability and fault detection protocol](/concepts/accountability/) of a fault with a 100% stake slashing penalty as a member of the consensus committee.

 ### Accountability event lifecycle